henryboldi/felony/README.md

 [![David](https://david-dm.org/henryboldi/felony.svg)]()

 ## Download Felony
 You can download compiled versions of Felony for Windows, Mac OS X, and Linux from https://github.com/henryboldi/felony/releases.
+The app is currently in it's pre-release stage, so it hasn't been fully tested on all platforms.
+Confirmed to be working on Mac, as that's what the developers own.

 ## Running Locally
 To run the development environment run